ARBProtocol/jup-dca-bot/README.md

 ## Configure
 1. Create an `.env` file at the project root.
 See `.env-example`.
 Private key can be obtained from Phantom via Settings -> Export Private Key.

+As the private key is stored in the .env file it is important to secure access to this file (on top of severly limiting funds stored on this wallet).
+Remove other/group access as a starting point to this file to only allow the owner and root user to be able to read the file (chmod 600 .env), use a secure password for the user for accessing the server it runs on and follow other best practices to reduce risk here including frequently moving swapped dca tokens to a hardware backed wallet.

 2. Create your own `dcaconfig.ts`.
 See `dcaconfig-example.ts` for a template.

+Remove the entires you do not need from the sample file.
+Always start with a very small amount to see it is doing what is expected before you test further.
+Use at your own risk.

 To see example cron expressions, check out [crontab.guru](https://crontab.guru/).
 Note: the minimum interval is one minute.